xsoulspace/word_by_word_game/README.md

 You can play with your friends, but more in old school way - to give phone to another player.

-For ideas, improvements and bugs please write feedback or send a message to idea@xsoulspace.dev
+For ideas, improvements and bugs please send a message to idea@xsoulspace.dev

 Have a fun and a great time!